Finance Minister of Nigeria

 The minister of finance of Nigeria is a senior cabinet official in the Nigerian Federal Executive Council.
-The finance minister's directs the Nigerian Ministry of Finance and ensures that it operates in a transparent, accountable and efficient manner to bolster the country's economic development priorities.
+The finance minister directs the Nigerian Ministry of Finance and ensures that it operates in a transparent, accountable and efficient manner to bolster the country's economic development priorities.
 The minister is assisted by the permanent secretary of the Ministry of Finance, a career civil servant.

-The current Nigerian minister of finance is Wale Edun appointed by President Bola Tinubu on 16 August 2023.
+The current Nigerian minister of finance is Taiwo Oyedele appointed by President Bola Tinubu on 21 April 2026.